gvtek0/scraping-weather/README.md

 > pip install -r requirements.txt

-I used pipreqs to create requirements.txt just for this project
+I used pipreqs to create requirements.txt just for this project (first commit to requirements.txt included every module on my system, because I'm wicked smaht)

 >pipreqs .\ # .\ because I'm currently dev'ing on a Windows box